JackInDaBean/csv-timesheet-calculator/README.md

 Learnt how to use Tkinter to create an incredibly basic GUI window, with buttons - also learnt to use openfile and askfilesavename dialogues to get the user to open and save files through a mouse click as opposed to a command line input.

+Learnt how to setup a class for GUI and call it in a seperate module.

 Learnt how to sucessefully read in and write out to files of CSV and TXT types.

+Learnt how to setup modules and call them into eachother, with a few lines of code in main so that it cannot be called.